Learn more about the CNA life and get details about how to enroll in NextStep’s training-to-placement CNA program.

 Required education: Nursing Assistant training and certification

-Training: NextStep Nursing Assistant training-to-placement program (currently available in Colorado and Washington)
+Training: NextStep Nursing Assistant training-to-placement program (currently available in Colorado, Oregon and Washington)

-NextStep’s blended-learning Nursing Assistant program is flexible, easy and fast — you can finish in as little as six weeks.
-And, there’s a guaranteed job waiting after you're certified!
-You’ll learn CNA skills on your mobile or web device then get hands-on experience (when COVID-19 allows) in practice labs and clinicals.
+NextStep’s blended-learning CNA program is flexible, easy and fast — you can finish in as little as six weeks.
+And, there’s a guaranteed job offer waiting after you're certified!
+You’ll learn CNA skills on your mobile or web device then get hands-on experience in practice labs and clinicals.

 Typical salary: $25 to $28 per hour